 Application of micro-hydro technology in a remote location where electricity currently is provided by diesel generators is a special case.
-Here, there is an opportunity for direct replacement of a premium fuel by a renewable power source.
+Here, there is an opportunity for di ect replacement of a premium fuel by a renewable power source.

-Ontario to take up the challenge of harnessing water power.
-Demonstration installations of micro-hydro units are planned for both northern and southern Ontario starting in 1981.
+Micro-hydro is practical and it can be economic.
+The Ministry of Energy encourages individuals across Ontario to take up the challenge of hamessing water power, Demonstration installations of micro-hydro units are planned for both northern and southern Ontario starting in 1981.
 These demonstrations should prove the technical feasibility of very small units under hard Ontario winter conditions.
 They also will provide an opportunity for interested members of the public to examine an operating micro-hydro unit.

 If you still have unanswered questions about micro-hydro power, we would be happy to help.
 Please contact the Ontario Ministry of Energy, Electric Power Section, 56 Wellesley St. West, Toronto, Ontario M7A 2B7.
-Sec.
-Sec.
 Telephone (416) 965-9603.
-S. 1.
-19